Gold Jun '18 (GCM18)

 |Last Trading Day||Third last business day of the maturing delivery month|

 Gold is a dense, bright yellow metallic element with a high luster.
 Gold is an inactive substance and is unaffected by air, heat, moisture, and most solvents.
 Gold has been coveted for centuries for its unique blend of rarity, beauty, and near indestructibility.
 The Egyptians mined gold before 2,000 BC.
 King Croesus of Lydia created the first known, pure gold coin in the sixth century BC.

 Gold is found in nature in quartz veins and secondary alluvial deposits as a free metal.
-Gold is produced from mines on every continent with the exception of Antarctica, where mining is forbidden.
+Gold is produced from mines on every continent apart from Antarctica, where mining is forbidden.
 Because it is virtually indestructible, much of the gold that has ever been mined still exists above ground in one form or another.
 The largest producer of gold in the U.S. by far is the state of Nevada, with Alaska and California running a distant second and third.

 Gold is a vital industrial commodity.
 Pure gold is one of the most malleable and ductile of all the metals.
 It is a good conductor of heat and electricity.
 The prime industrial use of gold is in electronics.
 Another important sector is dental gold, where it has been used for almost 3,000 years.
 Other applications for gold include decorative gold leaf, reflective glass, and jewelry.